 Specialty medications, including injectables and infusions for rheumatoid arthritis and other inflammatory conditions, require special handling and may be administered in a hospital, clinic, doctor’s office, or in your home.
 Some specialty medications, like most oncology drugs administered in a hospital setting, are covered under the medical benefit administered by Aetna.
 Other specialty medications are covered under the prescription drug program administered by Express Scripts.
 If you have questions about starting a specialty medication, call Aetna member services and ask to speak to a Health Advocate nurse.

 Specialty medications administered by Express Scripts are filled through their specialty pharmacy, Accredo, and can be delivered to hospitals, clinics, doctor’s offices, or to a home health care provider.
 Although the percentage copayments and maximum per prescription for specialty drugs are generally the same as for brand name drugs, higher copayments may be charged for certain preferred specialty medications determined to be non-essential health benefits.
 However, many of these medications may be available at no cost when purchased through the Plan’s copay assistance program.
-If the specialty medication being purchased qualifies for copay assistance, you will be contacted by a pharmacist from the Accredo specialty pharmacy and asked to enroll in the program.
-If you choose not to enroll in the program, you will be responsible for the higher copayment
+If the specialty medication being purchased qualifies for copay assistance and is included in the drug list linked here, you will be contacted by a pharmacist from the Accredo specialty pharmacy and asked to enroll in the program.
+If you choose not to enroll in the program, a 30% coinsurance with no maximum will apply, and any amount you pay will not count towards your Deductible or Out-of-Pocket Maximums.

 Advanced Utilization Management